Prokash21/Prokash21.github.io/content/home/extracurricular.md

 <center><img src="media/Kin_School.jpg"></center>

 [KIN School](https://kinsust.org/kin-school) is a magical place, full of little magicians.
 And why do I call them that? <br>
 All of life’s worries simply just fade away just by being around them.
-Especially on Fridays, when I used to enter the SUST School with my guitar in the afternoon, many of them would run toward me shouting, “Joy Vaiya!
+Especially on Fridays, when I used to enter the shahjalal university schoolyard with my guitar in the afternoon, many of them would run toward me shouting, “Joy Vaiya!
 Joy Vaiya!”
 Their innocence and love made me forget all my academic pressures and struggles of life.<br>
 I really miss them nowadays.
 I’ve been busy with my career and research and rarely get the chance to strum my guitar with their voices around me…<br>
 The pictures above capture some beautiful moments with them!